openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 **Q. Can this event be raised before a connection has been established?**

-A. Potentially in future, on the client side only, if 0-RTT Is in use and we have a cached 0-RTT session including flow control budgets which establish we have room to write more data for 0-RTT.
+A. Potentially in future, on the client side only, if 0-RTT is in use and we have a cached 0-RTT session including flow control budgets which establish we have room to write more data for 0-RTT.